 Norwegian are a modern and fun cruise line that offers a freestyle cruising concept.
 This means there is no set dining times, no set tables and no dress code.

-There is a huge choice for dining on Norwegian Cruise Line both included and extra charge.
+There is a huge choice for dining on Norwegian Cruise Line both included dining and extra charge dining.

 The buffet is included in the cost of your cruise and offers a wide selection for breakfast, lunch and dinner plus soft-serve ice cream all day.
 It also features themed buffet evenings such as Italian, British and Mexican evenings.

 The main dining rooms are also included and offer breakfast, lunch on sea days and evening dinner.
-The dinings rooms have no set dining time so you dine whenever you like or make a reservation while onboard.
+The dinings rooms have no set dining times so you dine whenever you like or make a reservation while onboard.
+Be aware that the dining rooms get very busy during peak times so we always recommend making a reservation.
+You can do this on the mobile app, your cabin television or on the interactive screens around the ship.

-In addition, the onboard pub (called O’Sheehan’s or The Local) offers complimentary food 24-hours a day.
+In addition, the onboard pub (called O’Sheehan’s or The Local on some ships) offers complimentary food 24-hours a day.
 The menu is typical pub fayre such as Nachos, burgers, chicken wings and British pub classics.
 A breakfast menu is available during the morning.

 Extra Charge Dining

 Norwegian Cruise Line has a wide range of speciality restaurants available for an extra charge.
-These range from 2 or three on the smaller ships to up to 10 on the larger ships.
+These range from two or three restaurants on the smaller ships to up to ten on the larger ships.

-You can book all of the speciality dinings before you sail on the Norwegian Cruise Line website, on the app or while you are on the ship.
+You can book all of the speciality dinings before you sail on the Norwegian Cruise Line website, on the app or while you are on the ship through the cabin tv or interactive screens.

 If you are planning to visit at least two of the speciality restaurants we recommend buying a dining package.
 These can save you loads of money compared to paying for each restaurant individually.